SuperGoodSoft/solidus_taxjar/README.md

 breakdown for a given `Spree::Order`.
 The breakdown includes separate line items taxes and shipment taxes.

+This tax calculator will create a `Spree::TaxRate` that is required for tax adjustments.
+All other `Spree::TaxRate`s will be ignored in calculations.
+See [this wiki page](https://github.com/SuperGoodSoft/solidus_taxjar/wiki/How-Solidus-TaxJar-calculates-tax) for more details.

 ### TaxRateCalculator

 `SuperGood::SolidusTaxjar::TaxRateCalculator` allows calculating the tax rate